 For those of you who are unaware, the name Nubatama means Blackberry Lily’s seeds (re-classified as Iris Domestica from Chinese-known Belamcanda chinensis) and was used in traditional Chinese medicine to treat heat illnesses (heat is interpretive, it is meant as a soul-weather, and relates to ulcers, fevers, etc).
 In common use, it can mean the blackness in the night (environment) which is probably the use being given here, and it happily fits the environment theme of Dragon Empire.[fun side note: it can also mean Unexpected, and Black together, kind of like a pun on their stealth ambush tactics].
 Originally, it should’ve been part of clan Murakumo but they were separated out into just four total cards; later being completed as a legal mono-clan by BT-13.
 Some of the cards have an effect that allows you to counterblast 1 and make your opponent discard something in their hand if you have less cards in hand than they do upon hit.

 Obviously, the idea behind this deck is to deplete your opponent’s card advantage, by way of primarily removing their guard.
 Then, go for damage when they’re unable to guard appropriately.
 The requirement to discard from most of them is that you have less cards in hand (not equal or more) than your opponent.
-While this prevents you from gaining true advantage from the skill, it’s still advantage in the sense that you can use your innate draws and drive checks to then overtake the opponent (which means Nubatama tends to do well with rear-guards attacking first) which means Nubatama generally doesn’t fall behind in advantage very easy.
+While this prevents you from gaining true advantage from the skill, it’s still advantage in the sense that you can use your innate draws and drive checks to then overtake the opponent (which means Nubatama tends to do well with rear-guards attacking first) so Nubatama generally doesn’t fall behind in advantage very easy.
 Hagakure is an MVP star of this mechanic by being high guard and low cost to both stop a normal attack and take your opponent down with you.

 Dreadmaster is one of the on-hit versions of this effect.
 Meaning it does wonders in pairs with pressure.
 If they guard, they lose a card, if they take the hit…they lose a card.
 Now generally you have to plow through all their grade 3s which might seem like a downside but since they have to discard things for perfect guards anyway, depriving them of grade 3s will still bite the opponent in the ass and all equal out (potentially) by the later stages when you actually go for the low-handsize attacks to clinch game (think of it as setting up a trap for later).